jiahao42/MeggyJava-Compiler/README.md

 This is the course work for UVa CS6620, Compiler.

 [MeggyJava](https://www.eecis.udel.edu/~pollock/672/f15/MeggyJavaInfo/BNFforMeggyJava.html) is a programming language based on [MiniJava](http://www.cambridge.org/resources/052182060X/MCIIJ2e/grammar.html).
-It can be used to programm [Meggy Jr RGB](https://shop.evilmadscientist.com/productsmenu/100), which is a handheld platform for developing your own pixel-scale video games.
+It can be used to program [Meggy Jr RGB](https://shop.evilmadscientist.com/productsmenu/100), which is a handheld platform for developing your own pixel-scale video games.

 This complier will translate MeggyJava code into AVR Assembly, which can be run on the simulator and Meggy Jr RGB device.
 Also, it will generate a `dot` file to visualize its AST and Symbol Table.